antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Scaling-of-epidemiology-models-with-multi-site-compartments.md

 1. For the recovered populations there is a clear “saturation wave” pattern that indicates that the recovered populations change from $0$ to values close to the corresponding final total populations.

+1. The globally aggregated solutions might have fairly different shapes than the single-site solutions.
+Hence, we think that MSEMEA gives a modeling ingredient that is hard to replicate or emulate by other means in single-site models.

 ## Time-dependent traveling patterns over a random graph

 In this section we apply the model extension and simulation over a random graph with random time-dependent traveling patterns matrix.